ABOUT

 Sarah Romero has an undergraduate of environmental chemistry from Northland College and a Masters degree in environmental engineering from University of Florida.
 She has been working with the State of Utah for five years, working for three years at Utah Department of Transportation (UDOT) as a drainage engineer.
 In her current role, she works as an emerging contaminants specialist at the Utah Division of Drinking Water (DDW).

-Outreach/Mentorship Director: Katie Reams (J-U-B Engineers)
+Secretary: Katie Reams (J-U-B Engineers)

 Katie is a Project Engineer in the Water Treatment Group at J-U-B Engineers.
 Her work focuses on designing water and wastewater treatment solutions for communities in northern Utah.
 In both professional and extracurricular activities Katie finds her strengths in creating meaningful relationships and connecting the people around her.
 In her free time you can find her walking her dogs on one of Utah’s many beautiful trails or spending time with her family at home.